Yanks ace Severino to miss all of April because of shoulder

-TAMPA, Fla. — New York Yankees ace Luis Severino will be miss all of April because of right shoulder inflammation, according to general manager Brian Cashman.
+TAMPA, Fla. — New York Yankees ace Luis Severino will miss all of April because of right shoulder inflammation.

 Severino is set to resume playing catch next week.

+“I feel nothing right now,” Severino said.
+“I want to deal with this issue and be 100 percent.”

-Cashman also Friday that said center fielder Aaron Hicks, sidelined since hurting his back during batting practice on March 1, might not be ready for opener against Baltimore.
+Cashman also said center fielder Aaron Hicks, sidelined since hurting his back during batting practice on March 1, might not be ready for opener against Baltimore.

+“I think he’ll be healthy prior to opening day,” Cashman said.
+“It’s just will he have enough at-bats, defensive reps, conditioning in advance.
+If we feel that it’s better to err on the side of caution and give him some extra time to go through a mini-spring training, that’s the decision we have to make.”

 More AP baseball: https://apnews.com/MLB and https://twitter.com/AP_Sports